 Birth centers are another popular option for pregnant mommas.
 Birth centers are becoming more mainstream as more moms are looking for fewer interventions when it comes to birth.
 A birth center offers a more natural experience than a hospital in most cases.
 Some may even offer birthing tubs for water births.
-Giving birth in a birth center also almost always means you get to go home with your baby much sooner than if you had given birth in a hospital.
+Giving birth in a birth center almost always means you get to go home with your baby much sooner than if you had given birth in a hospital.
 Most moms go home the same day!

-Birth centers are a great option if you are looking for a controlled environment to give birth with midwives present, but don’t want all of the interventions that a hospital setting can bring.
+Birth centers are a great option if you are looking for a controlled environment to give birth with midwives present but don’t want all of the interventions that a hospital setting can bring.
 Many birth centers have birthing rooms that may look similar to a room in your own house.
 Many mommas feel much more relaxed and comfortable in this type of setting.
 Birth centers do not offer epidurals or the ability to perform C-sections, so this is something to keep in mind when making your decision.

-When it comes to choosing a birth center, you will want to find out where the nearest hospital is and what their hospital transfer rate is.
+When choosing a birth center, you will want to find out where the nearest hospital is and what their hospital transfer rate is.
 You can also ask if the midwives will be present for your little one’s birth if you had to be transferred to a hospital for any particular reason.
-You may also want to ask if they offer any type of pain relief options such as nitrous oxide if this is something you would ultimately want available to you during labor.
+You may also want to ask if they offer any pain relief options such as nitrous oxide if this is something you would ultimately want available to you during labor.

-Birth centers are an excellent middle of the road option for moms who want a natural birth, but still want a care team present and able to have the option to transfer to a hospital if absolutely necessary.
+Birth centers are an excellent middle-of-the-road option for moms who want a natural birth but still want a care team present and able to have the option to transfer to a hospital if absolutely necessary.

 Birthing Center Within a Hospital

 And then there’s the home birth option.
-Many moms choose a home birth to completely eliminate the possibility of medical interventions during birth.
+Many moms choose a home birth to eliminate the possibility of medical interventions during birth.
 While this option is not for everyone, moms who have had one home birth often swear they would never have it any other way.
 Some moms give birth in their home with just their support system present.
 The more popular option is to work with a midwife who assists with home births.
 One of the many benefits of this is that your midwife will often come to you for prenatal and postnatal visits.
 Another big benefit is that you have access to your own home, your own food, and your own bed during labor and after your baby is born.
-Home birth is becoming a fairly popular option among women who want an intervention free birth.
+Home birth is becoming a fairly popular option among women who want an intervention-free birth.